 - Member, Board of Directors, WSGR Foundation

-- Named among New York's top antitrust attorneys in the 2014 edition of Chambers USA: America's Leading Lawyers for Business
+- Named among New York's top antitrust attorneys in the 2014 and 2015 editions of Chambers USA: America's Leading Lawyers for Business

 - Co-author with R. Corp, "Sensible Discovery: Effective Strategies to Streamline the Discovery Process and Save Clients' Money," CPI Antitrust Chronicle, Competition Policy International, May 2013